She already knows why

 Generic bedtime story apps

 Same story for every child.
 No mechanism.
-Just words shaped like a story.
-Nothing is engineered for YOUR child's brain.
+Nothing is engineered for your child's brain at this developmental stage.

 What it feels like

-Like having a friend who happens to have
+Like having a friend who happens to understand

 No cognitive load